flowcontrol12/docu/docs/03-Installation guide.md

-6. When the **license request** is approved by Sycope Teem the license status on Sycope Portal will change to **activated**.
+6. When the **license request** is approved by Sycope Team, the license status on Sycope Portal will change to **activated**.
 Click the **Activation token** icon and save the contents of the window to the clipboard.